|life span|| |

 Just because they appreciate affection doesn't mean this breed is needy.
 In fact, the Burmilla requires some time on their own.
 Be sure to give your cat some space to do her own thing occasionally.
 Don't give her too much space, though, as these kitties can become bored and anxious when they go too long without human companionship.
 A home that's quiet, predictable, and offers constant human companionship is the Burmilla's dream.

-Though Burmillas are typically indoor cats, they can have fun exploring the outside world by leash.
-During the hot months, be sure to keep your Burmilla inside where it’s cool, as these cats are sensitive to heat.
+Though Burmillas are typically indoor cats, they can have fun exploring the outside world safely on a leash.
+During the hot months, be sure to keep your Burmilla inside where it's cool, as these cats are sensitive to heat.

 Grooming your Burmilla should be relatively easy, whether her hair is long or short.
 Both coat lengths are prone to matting, but weekly brushing should be enough to mitigate any serious knots and tangles.
 A stainless-steel comb is a good tool to use.
-These cats will also need regular nail, ear, and dental care.
+These cats will also need regular nail trims, ear cleanings, and dental care.

 The Burmilla has the same fitness routine as most other cat breeds, with regular bursts of energetic play and long sleeping hours.
-Toys, cat trees, and one-on-one play will help keep your pet active.
+Cat trees, interactive toys, and one-on-one play will help keep your pet active.

 This intelligent breed is easy to train and can have fun learning.
 Introducing them to scratching posts and litter boxes will likely be an easy task.